marcelotduarte/cx_Freeze/doc/src/setup_script.rst

        relative path to the module; multiple values are separated by the standard path separator
    * - .. option:: path
-     - comma-separated list of paths to search for modules; the default value is sys.path (use only if you know what you are doing)
+     - comma-separated list of paths to search for modules (use only if you know what you are doing) [default: sys.path]
    * - .. option:: include_path
      - comma-separated list of paths to modify the search for modules
    * - .. option:: constants